Structured Settlement Company Reviews and Selling Options

+Does this sound like you?
 Are you one of those people that feel they are stable investors and could make more money in the stock market than waiting for the money to come in check by check?
 Probably not.
 Most people aren't.
 This reason is not defined as a hardship and would probably be denied by a judge.
 The reason being is unless you are a licensed stock broker, investing in the stock market can be very volatile, and you could lose your entire award.
 That wouldn't be good on any level.
 However, there have been some cases where it was approved, and in those cases, the majority of the time the claimant had an excellent paying job, so the risk of not being able to meet living expenses was minimal.

 The reasoning is simple.
 By getting a better education or by investing your money wisely, you could take your current award and make a lot more money in the long-term either with a successful business or a better career path with a college degree.
-The key is the decision will stabilize the family environment which will lower the financial stress and allow for you to be a more consistent provider financially.
+The key is the decision will stabilize your family environment which will lower the financial stress and allow for you to be a more consistent provider financially.

 Let's say that you are currently a homeowner, but you are behind on your payments, and you are risking foreclosure.
 Judges are sympathetic in cases where you have hit a hard spot in life and just need a little boost to make things right.
 What if you had a massive credit card debt or a second mortgage, school loans that are causing you financial stress as the payments are too high for your current level of income?
 These are solid reasons to cash in your annuity.
 As long as you are financially disciplined, and are a small risk of going into debt again, the possibility of being debt-free could remove all the stress you feel right now.
 Judges know that the fear of debt isn't just a weight on your mentally, but also physically as it has been proven to cause health related issues.